Last quarter was probably the worst on record for the US economy - Local News 8

 Last week, initial applications for unemployment benefits ticked up for the first time in 16 weeks, adding to worries about the state of the recovery.
 This week’s report, which is also due Thursday morning, is expected to show another increase.

-Economists think it will take years for US GDP to get back to where it was before the pandemic.
+Economists say it will take years for US GDP to get back to where it was before the pandemic.

 A report from Fitch ratings said Monday that the effect of the coronavirus recession will be felt for years to come, with US GDP in 2025 still more than 3% lower than where it could have been without coronavirus.